It's Your Life (Smokie song)

 "It's Your Life" is a song by the British rock band Smokie from their 1977 studio album Bright Lights & Back Alleys.
 It first came out in June 1977 as a single and later appeared on the album, which was released in late September.

 Background and writing

-The song was written by Nicky Chinn and Mike Chapman and produced by Mike Chapman.
+The song was written by Nicky Chinn and Mike Chapman and produced by Chapman.